 Before betting on any cricket match, it’s imperative that you work out which are the strengths and weaknesses for each team.
-Once you have established this you can then compare to see where one team may have the edge over the other team and see if the odds from bookmakers yield any value from your research.
+Once you have established this you can then compare to see where one team may have the edge over the other team and see if the cricket betting odds yield any value from your research.

 Apply Average Scores

-Noting what the average first innings score at a ground is vitally important, especially in the shorter formats of the game such as one day internationals and Twenty20.
-With each ground have different variables such as size of ground, condition of pitch, overhead conditions and even atmosphere in the ground, all of which will contribute as to what’s a good score and what’s not so good.
-From this information we can quickly determine how the team batting first has fared and then look at the odds to see if they favor from our findings.
+Noting what the average first innings score at a ground is vitally important, especially in the shorter formats of the game such as one-day internationals and Twenty20.
+Each ground has different variables, such as size, condition of pitch, overhead conditions, and even atmosphere in the ground, all of which will contribute as to what’s a good score and what’s not.
+From this information, we can quickly determine how the team batting first has fared, and then look at the cricket betting odds to see if they favor our findings.

-Cricket coverage can be spotty depending on where you wager.
+Cricket coverage can vary depending on where you wager.
 It’s important to first work out which sort of markets you want to target for your cricket betting and then find a bookmaker which can accommodate your specific needs.

-It’s worth spending a little time to check out a few sites before you sign up.
-You don’t even have to sign up for an account to at least look at the betting options and see what they have on offer.
-In our experience, the best sites tend to be those with an international focus.
+It’s worth spending a little time to check out a few cricket betting sites before you sign up.
+Look at the wagering options and see what they have on offer.
+In our experience, the best cricket betting sites tend to be those with an international focus.

-The live betting scene is one that is now in full flourish via an array of online betting sites.
-Cricket is a sport that hasn’t been left behind and you can find a host of live markets from a number of the larger sites.
-Live betting allows you to take advantage of your cricket knowledge and apply it to each game.
+The live betting scene is one that is now in full flourish via an array of online sports betting sites.
+Cricket is a sport that hasn’t been left behind and you can find a host of live markets from a number of the larger cricket websites.
+Live cricket betting sites allow you to take advantage of your knowledge and apply it to each match.

 You can react to changes in the game and more importantly spot times where the games may have a momentum shift and allow you to get in and out with a good price.
-Live betting markets do fluctuate quickly so it’s important that you’re quick off the mark with these markets to take full advantage.
+Live cricket odds change quickly, so it’s important that you’re quick to take full advantage of these markets.

 Expand your Markets

-These days, many of the larger betting markets actually occur in India with the likes of the IPL drawing large audiences.
+These days, many of the larger online cricket betting markets actually occur in India, with the likes of the IPL drawing large audiences.
 There are some serious opportunities to be had in emerging markets that don’t yet get the coverage they deserve.

-The spread betting markets are some of the most underused and undervalued in a lot of UK and European based sports with cricket being no exception.
-Due to the large variables in cricket (runs scored, wickets taken, batting partnerships, bowling spells etc.) the possibilities on spread betting are endless and massively disregarded by most bettors.
+Cricket spread betting markets are some of the most underused and undervalued.
+Due to the large variables in cricket (runs scored, wickets taken, batting partnerships, bowling spells etc.) the possibilities on spread betting are endless and massively disregarded by most cricket bettors.

-In a spread wager, the bookmaker picks a range of potential outcomes.
-You then can then place a wager that the actual outcomewill be more than or less than the bookmaker’s predicted spread.
+In cricket spread wagers, online sportsbooks pick a range of potential outcomes.
+You then can then place a wager that the actual outcome will be more than or less than the bookmaker’s predicted spread.
 The more right you are, the more you get paid.

-For example, let’s say the line for runs scored was set at 280 to 300 for the first innings.
+For example, let’s say the cricket betting odds for runs scored was set at 280 to 300 for the first innings.
 If you think the total will be higher than the spread, you could wager an amount of money per run scored in excess of the spread.